Bobz18/bobbyzhouproject/README.md

 ## Framing a Prediction

-Based on my earlier analysis, I aim to **predict the rating of a recipe** as a multi-class classification problem.
+Based on my earlier analysis, I aim to **predict the rating of a recipe** as a **multi-class classification problem**.
 Since `rating` takes on integer values from 1 to 5, I treat it as a categorical, ordinal variable.

 I chose `rating` as the response variable because it is the most visible and influential metric that users consider when browsing recipes online.
 Additionally, most of my prior exploratory analysis centered around understanding what affects `rating`, giving me a strong foundation for identifying relevant features.